 "I always associate this vehicle with flying," said astronaut Chris Ferguson, who participated in three shuttle launches, including commanding the final Space Shuttle launch in 2011, "because you get in here for TCDT, which, of course, is the launch rehearsal, and then launch day."

-It was exciting for the crew, especially for the newest members, to be able to ride in the vehicle that their predecessors had ridden in.
-The Astrovan has hosted a long list of famous astronauts including Ohio native John Glenn, the first American to orbit the earth in 1962, who boarded the Astrovan in 1998 and went back to space at 77 years old.
-Kathryn Sullivan, the first American woman to perform an extra-vehicular activity in space, is another famous passenger.
+It was exciting for the crew, especially for the newest members, to be able to ride in the vehicle that had carried their predecessors out to the launch pad.
+The Astrovan has hosted a long list of famous astronauts including Ohio native John Glenn, the first American to orbit the earth in 1962, who boarded the Astrovan in 1998 and returned to space at 77 years old.
+Kathryn Sullivan, the first American woman to perform an extra-vehicular activity in space, is another famous Astrovan passenger.

 Today, you can visit the Astrovan on display at the Kennedy Space Center Visitor’s Complex in Cape Canaveral, FL.
-Will Airstream play a role in the next chapter of space exploration?
-Only time will tell.
+To learn more about Airstream's current involvement in the next chapter of space exploration, click here.